 “Obviously we’re not going to compete on the lower end, but for the $6,000 to $10,000 range, we try to keep the prices realistic to compete with some of bigger brands that just manufacture bikes overseas,” said Cannizzaro.

 Plus, the work is done right here in the U.S.

 Alchemy also offers a few frames as non-custom stock builds.
 And while those are designed at its Denver warehouse, the stock manufacturing does take place overseas.

 Pricing on these bikes can be confusing.
 For example, a custom Arktos MTB is built in Denver with 15 color options and costs $3,799 for the frame alone.
 You then choose from five Shimano component build kits, including the Fox front fork, ranging from $3,200 (XT) to $5,200 (Di2).

 The non-custom Arktos — builds have 27.5 and 29 wheels — is available in four colors and the frame alone retails for $2,999.
 These are available more quickly through regional specialty bike shops, versus waiting eight weeks for a custom build.

 Alchemy Bikes Test

 I couldn’t leave my tour of the shop without nabbing a ride.
 The team had one of its U.S.-built Arktos mountain bikes ready to go.
-It was a carbon beast that typically retails for $6,999.
+It was a carbon beast with upgrades that typically retails for $6,999.